Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 ```

 The keys are mostly the same.
-They are prefixed with `plone.` now.
+They're prefixed with `plone.` now.
 Normally, you don't modify or access these records.
 Instead, you change the settings in your `genericsetup` profile in the file `propertiestool.xml`